 In patients with hemophilia who develop a factor VIII inhibitor, treatment is best accomplished using recombinant factor VIIa in repeated high doses (eg, 90 μg/kg).

 Adjunctive therapies may include desmopressin or an antifibrinolytic drug.
-As described for VWD (see Thrombocytopenia and Platelet Dysfunction: Treatment), desmopressin may temporarily raise factor VIII levels.
+As described for VWD (see Treatment), desmopressin may temporarily raise factor VIII levels.
 The patient's response should be tested before desmopressin is used therapeutically.
 Its use after minor trauma or before elective dental surgery may obviate replacement therapy.
 Desmopressin should be used only for patients with mild hemophilia A (basal factor VIII levels ≥ 5%) who have demonstrated responsiveness.

 An antifibrinolytic agent (ε-aminocaproic acid 2.5 to 4 g po qid for 1 wk or tranexamic acid 1.0 to 1.5 g po tid or qid for 1 wk) should be given to prevent late bleeding after dental extraction or other oropharyngeal mucosal trauma (eg, tongue laceration).

 Last full review/revision June 2009 by Joel L. Moake, MD